 3.1.1 Code Point Variants

-We treat as code point variants those cases where a single character is at variance with a short sequence, such as a digraph or a trigraph.
-The essential is that the variance is at character level, i.e. within the writing system, rather than in the relations of particular words.
+We treat as code point variants those cases where a single character is at variance with another character or a short sequence, such as a digraph or a trigraph.
+The essential element is that the variance is at character level, i.e. within the writing system, rather than in the relations of particular words.

 Within the code point variants, it is important to distinguish the exchangeable from the visually similar.
-An exchangeable variant is a case where two or more characters, or code points are seen by a user as so closely related that they may fill the same role in a domain name label.
+An exchangeable variant is a case where two or more characters or code points are seen by a user as so closely related that they may fill the same role in a domain name label.
 The user, in some or all cases of their use, is indifferent between them, and so the system must recognize that they are – on occasion at least – non-distinct.
 A visually-similar variant is a case where two or more glyphs are so much alike that one may be mistaken for the other.
 The vagaries of font choice, point size and rendering mean that these cases are not entirely foreseeable, but in general it can be identified where caution is required.

 It is entirely possible that a variant character may be both exchangeable and visually similar with another character.
 Since these two types of cases are likely to be supported differently, for these cases, attention must be given to overlap and precedence of policies.